A good low carb vanilla pastry cream is the basis for many fantastic low carb desserts. This one is easy to make and very luxurious.

 - Turn off the heat and remove the pot from the stove, still whisking briskly for another minute.
 Whisk in the vanilla, stevia glycerite, butter and proofed gelatin.
 Then, pour the pastry cream through the strainer, catching any cooked egg bits.

 To cool, push a piece of plastic wrap right on top of the surface of the pastry cream and place in the refrigerator OR make a water bath by putting ice and water in a large bowl, setting the smaller bowl with the pastry cream into the water bath, and stirring until cool.
-Then cover and refrigerate.
+Then cover and refrigerate 8 hours to overnight to activate the genatin.
 Makes about 2 cups.

 NOTE: I have tried subbing the cornstarch/arrowroot powder with glucommanan (konjac), guar gum, xanthan gum and a combination of them all.
 It produces a gloppy product with a slippery mouth feel.
 I tested the recipe extensively 2 years ago when I posted it.